gadmm/lyx-unstable/README.md

 * Instant preview now works in child documents. (#9868)
 * Fix hard-to-read label color in math.
 * Fix a missing repaint of the cursor.
+* Fix vertical and horizontal spacings for decorations (\hat, \overbrace...).
+* Fix the toolbar button "math-insert \sideset".

 ## Minor enhancements